-The importance of international fulfillment in eCommerce
+The importance of international fulfillment in ecommerce

 But selling across international borders comes with complexities.
 Cross-border shipping can require customs paperwork plus tariffs and duties.
-High costs or long transit times can discourage buyers in other countries.
+High shipping costs or long transit times can discourage buyers in other countries.
 To solve these problems, turn to a 3PL that offers global fulfillment services.

-A fulfillment center that offers global fulfillment services can provide expert assistance with customs paperwork and help you keep international fulfillment affordable.
+An ecommerce fulfillment center that offers global fulfillment services can provide expert assistance with customs paperwork and help you keep international fulfillment affordable.